SF-Tec/openmodels/README.md

-# model2json
+# OpenModels

-Welcome to model2json, a package that allows exporting scikit-learn model files to JSON for sharing or deploying predictive models with a peace of mind.
+Welcome to OpenModels, a package that allows exporting scikit-learn model files to JSON for sharing or deploying predictive models with a peace of mind.

-# Why model2json?
+# Why OpenModels?

 Other methods for exporting scikit-learn models require Pickle or Joblib (based on Pickle).
 Serializing model files with Pickle provides a simple attack vector for malicious users-- they give an attacker the ability to execute arbitrary code wherever the file is deserialized.
 For an example see: https://www.smartfile.com/blog/python-pickle-security-problems-and-solutions/.

-model2json is a safe and transparent solution for exporting scikit-learn model files.
+OpenModels is a safe and transparent solution for exporting scikit-learn model files.

 ### Safe